" "

 4. Uphill travel may not unduly damage the snow surface, boot only hiking is only allowed when the boot imprint is less than 1”

-Beginning November 1st 2023, Uphill Tickets and Passes will be required for all uphill travel regardless of the status of chairlift operations.
-Day tickets are available for purchase online and can be picked up regardless of the time of day at the ticket kiosk at the main base area.
+Uphill Tickets and Passes will be required for all uphill travel regardless of the status of chairlift operations.
+Day tickets are available online and can be picked up irrespective of the time of day at the ticket kiosk at the main base area.
 Approved routes are:

 During chairlift operation- Big Bear to Huckleberry Ridge.